AzureIoTGBB/iot-academy/Month_3/Day_2/README.md

 openssl req -new -config rootca.conf -out rootca.csr -keyout private/rootca.key
 ```

 Next, create a self-signed CA certificate.
 Self-signing is suitable for testing purposes.
 This root CA can be used to sign certificates and certificate revocation lists (CRLs).

-Sign the certificate and enter the pass phrase from above when prompted.
+Sign the certificate and enter the root CA pass phrase when prompted.

 ```bash
 openssl ca -selfsign -batch -config rootca.conf -in rootca.csr -out rootca.crt -extensions ca_ext